bobg/astw/Readme.md

 Callbacks are never invoked on `nil` nodes.

-Nodes in a Go syntax tree have concrete types like `*IfStmt` and `*BinaryExpr`.
-However, these concrete types are grouped into a handful of abstract interfaces:
-`Expr`, `Stmt`, `Decl`, and `Spec`, plus `Node`, which the others all implement.

-When a node of an abstract type is visited, its abstract-type callback is invoked, and then its concrete-type callback is invoked.
-(For “pre” visits.
-For “post” visits,
-on the way out of the tree,
-this is reversed:
-the concrete-type callback is called, followed by the abstract-type callback.)

 In a “post” visit,
 when the received error is non-`nil`, a callback may decide whether and how to propagate the error to the caller.